A 🍏 picnic en famille gets everyone outdoors, and is often accompanied by a short walk or activity with 🏔 superb views!

 Lac de Javen (Megève)

 At 1585m altitude, you have a fairly high picnic spot here, but one easily accessible by the 🚡 Télécabine du Jaillet.
-You’ll be rewarded with a panoramic playground (which got more exciting last summer!), restaurant options (if you need to top up your picnic!), hikes and bike routes.
+You’ll be rewarded with a panoramic playground, restaurant options (if you need to top up your picnic!), hikes and bike routes.

 🌲 sentier botanique – this short hike will allow you to discover the 🏔 massif du Jaillet and 🌲 the surrounding woods, with explanatory pannels along the parcours (two separate itineraries, between 1450m and 1600m) / grand tour: 2,3km de parcours, 160m dénivelé, 2h / petit tour: 900m de parcours, 25m dénivelé, 3/4 hour / more information here;

 🏔 balade tétras-lyre – this family walk allows you to learn about the iconic local bird, the Tétras-Lyre, and to enjoy the views from the 🏔 crête du Jaillet / departure from the Megève Ball-Trap, 1,5km along a figure of 8 path;

 You’ll find plentiful picnic spots along this lovely family hike: by the Ermitage (views down over the Val d’Arly) or beside the river in the Creux Saint-Jean . . .

 Les Berges de l’Arly & Les Belles (Praz-sur-Arly)